suen-wang/suen-wang.github.io/index.md

 ## About me

-I am an Assistant Professor at Aalborg University and a Research Associate at Copenhagen Business School, positions I have held since 2023.
-In 2025, I was a visiting scholar at the Weatherhead Center for International Affairs at Harvard University.
-Before my current role, I worked for two years in the industry after earning my Ph.D. in Political Science and Economics from Copenhagen Business School in 2021.
+I am a Postdoc at Roskilde University.
+In 2025, I was a Visiting Scholar at the Weatherhead Center for International Affairs at Harvard University.
+Previously, I was as an Assistant Professor at Aalborg University and a Research Associate at Copenhagen Business School (2023-2024).
+I also worked for two years in the industry after earning my Ph.D. in Political Science and Economics from Copenhagen Business School in 2021.

 <br>